shaynair/CryptoWealth/deliverables/iteration-02/video.script.md

   The first user portfolio we will see is for a conservative investor.
 Acting as if we are a new user navigating to the    website for the first time, we will input our user preferences through the questionnaire and generate a portfolio.
   (SELECT START QUESTIONNAIRE)

-  Our conservative investor is looking to invest for a relatively short term, lets say 1 - 3 years (SELECT 1 - 3 YEARS, NEXT QUESTION)
+  Our conservative investor is looking for a relatively short term investment, lets say 1 - 3 years (SELECT 1 - 3 YEARS, NEXT QUESTION)

-  They have a daughter going to college in a few years so they are looking to save for the childrens education (SELECT CHILDRENS EDUCATION, NEXT QUESTION)
+  They have a daughter going to college in a few years so they are looking to save for childrens education (SELECT CHILDRENS EDUCATION, NEXT QUESTION)

   They currently have some debt